 When we finally heard her, we built Zena her own bungalow near all the action.
 She had her own perches, toys, and view of the Sanctuary.
 Her human caregivers visited her daily but gave her time on her own.
 Zena who once bit, growled, yowled, sprayed and plucked, now was a happy, perky, cuddly cat.
 Her screaming had turned into greetings.
 Her fur grew in silky and beautiful.
 And she replaced biting with jumping up and crawling on our shoulders.
 All it took was for someone to listen.

-Zena’s eating habits had changed last week and she was brought to Cedar Pet Clinic.
+Zena’s eating habits had changed last week.
 Radiographs showed slight asthma and an enlarged spleen.
 She arrived back at the Sanctuary her happy self.
 A few short days later she was breathing rapidly and we brought her into the hospital.
-Dr. Baillie was called and drove straight to the Sanctuary.
+Our vet was called and drove straight to the Sanctuary.
 By the time he arrived, Zena was back to normal.
 Per his recommendation, an appointment was made with a specialist for two days later.
 The next morning, Zena’s breathing increased again.
-We tended to her as Dr. Plantz was en route to TWS.
+We tended to her as the vet was en route to TWS.
 Zena passed away in my arms with all the staff present.
 The radiologist confirmed that the radiographs were consistent with a malignant tumor on her spleen.
 Our hearts broke, not only for the loss of Zena, but also for Jazzie, Rascal, Mystique, Sydney, Sophie and Sierra who also passed recently.
 We have never been so overwhelmed by this amount of loss at once.
 Each had their own reason for leaving us, even if we don’t understand why.
 We are so extremely saddened by their loss, but so blessed they came into our lives.

-We are also grateful for Cedar Pet Clinic, Dr. John Baillie and Dr. Noemi Plantz.
+We are also grateful for our vet team.
 Without them as an extension of our staff, what we do would be unbearable.
 Over the last week alone, they answered dozens of calls a day while we were providing critical care; they treated our cats at the clinic, and drove to the Sanctuary in evenings when needed.
 And it didn’t end there; they even spent two full days at TWS performing annual exams on our older cats to ensure they are in good health.
-I am so proud of the teamwork and support from TWS staff and Cedar Pet Clinic.
+I am so proud of the teamwork and support from TWS staff and our vets.
 Their commitment to our animals can never be matched.
 We do it all for Zena and the other wonderful animals that have changed our lives for the better.

 Zena your voice transcends beyond The Wildcat Sanctuary.
 And you have taught us to listen with our hearts.